 that returns the missing number in the array.

 Note: Complexity of O(n) required.
-There are also two ways to solve this problem while holding O(N) complexity: through mathematical formulation or logical iteration.
+There are two ways to solve this problem while holding O(N) complexity: mathematical formulation or logical iteration.

 Hint.
 This problem is pretty straightforward.
 We can loop through each user and their tip, sum the tips up for each user, and then find the user with the highest amount of total tips left.
 We can then find the user with the highest tip by sorting by the tip value.

-Additionally, we can use Python’s collection package that allows us to sort our dictionary by calling the function most_common()
+Additionally, we can use Python’s collection package, which allows us to sort our dictionary by calling it the function most_common()

 Note: Treat upper and lower case letters as distinct characters.
 You may assume the input string includes no spaces.